 When a new apartment building hits the market, the median unit price for that suburb is likely to rise, since new stock sells at a premium.
 At the same time, existing apartment values may stagnate or possibly even fall for a while until the new apartments are all sold.

 In waterside suburbs there will be properties with views and many without.
 In the months where more waterfront homes sell, the median will go up.
 If there are no waterfront sales, the median will probably fall.
 Yet individual buyers will find that the median price movements have little impact on their ability to negotiate a cheaper price if other buyers are prepared to pay more than they are.

-All of these examples highlight why it’s dangerous to rely on headlines that refer to median property prices.
+All of these examples highlight why it’s dangerous to rely on latest property news headlines that refer to median property prices.
 Further investigation is always warranted because Australia is made up of thousands of micro-markets and they never perform in unison.
 Case in point, an article in the Sydney Morning Herald at the end of July 2018 which listed 20 suburbs each where prices rose and fell for houses and units over the previous quarter.

 There are some good examples of misleading medians among the lists in this article.
 There are also some interesting patterns.

 For instance, in all of the top 5 suburbs for house price growth, annual sales volumes were under 100 and the number of sales fell significantly from 2017 financial year to 2018 financial year (ranging from a 10% drop to 41%).
 It could be surmised that vendors in these suburbs are not stressed and low sales volumes resulted in buyer competition, which in turn pushes up prices.
 However, the low volumes also mean the statistics are less reliable so there may not have actually been any price growth in real terms.